LiXizhi/NPLRuntime/README.md

 ```

 ## Build From Source
  - To install on linux, run `./build_linux.sh`.
-See also `.travis.xml` for installing dependencies.
+See also `.travis.yml` for installing dependencies.
  - To install on windows, [see here](https://github.com/LiXizhi/ParaCraftSDK/wiki/InstallNPLRuntime)
+ - The final output is installed in `./ParaWorld/bin64` folder

 ## Usage
 To run with GUI, use:
 ```